KathleenDollard/incremental-samples/docs/overview.md

 ### V1 Roslyn source generators

 There are two kinds of Roslyn generators: V1 generators and incremental generators.
-The design of V1 generators does not allow important optimizations, particular in retrieving input data from SyntaxTrees or external data sources, caching and cancellation.
-Due to shortcomings in V1 generators, Roslyn incremental generators were created as a second generation of Roslyn source generators was created with these goals:
+The design of V1 generators does not provide important optimizations such as caching and cancellation.
+Due to shortcomings in V1 generators, Roslyn incremental generators were created as a second generation of Roslyn source generators with these goals:

 * Allow for a finer grained approach to defining a generator.
 * Scale source generators to support 'Roslyn/CoreCLR' scale projects in Visual Studio.